rexresearch

 Pre-polymerization was conducted in order to better disperse the

-onto paper sheets using glass rods.
-The ESO resin penetrated only
+spread onto paper sheets using glass rods.
+The ESO resin

-part way into the paper due to its high viscosity.
-Polymerization
+penetrated only part way into the paper due to its high

-to evaluate possible effects of TBABr on biodegradation rates,
+effects of TBABr on biodegradation rates, described in Example

-Example 1 for LO coated paper.
-The absorbances corresponding to
+in Example 1 for LO coated paper.
+The absorbances corresponding

 essentially all ESO and CA reacted.
 Interestingly, the reaction